Baby Supplements

 Side Effects & Potential Risks Of Probiotic Supplements for Babies

-Although they’re good for gastrointestinal issues, probiotic supplements can also cause the opposite effect and lead to the following side effects: (13)
+Although these products may be helpful to address gastrointestinal issues, probiotic supplements can also cause the opposite effect and lead to the following side effects: (13)

 These symptoms usually appear for the first few days of taking probiotics but are likely to go away once your baby’s tummy becomes accustomed to the additional live microorganisms.